The New Chicago Apple Store’s Roof Looks Like A Giant MacBook

 According to Mashable, when finished, the new Chicago store will reportedly resemble the new San Francisco store, which was completed last year.
 The store introduced an outdoor plaza and a video wall with gathering space called “The Forum” – both features that Apple appears to be rolling out to its stores across the United States and internationally.

-The aforementioned firm currently responsible for designing the new Chicago store, Foster+Partners, have previously designed two other Apple stores, including one in Hangzhou, China and more recently, the new Singapore Apple store, which closely resembles the aforementioned San Francisco flagship store, which appears to suggest a new design direction for Apple’s retail spaces.
+The aforementioned firm currently responsible for designing the new Chicago store, Foster+Partners, have previously designed two other Apple stores, including one in Hangzhou, China, and more recently, the new Singapore Apple store, which closely resembles the aforementioned San Francisco flagship store, which appears to suggest a new design direction for Apple’s retail spaces.

 Apple’s stores have in the past been designed by its chief design officer, Jony Ive.
 However, as the company continues to expand its retail presence across the globe, firms like Foster+Partners are taking over a good deal of the legwork in designing new stores.
 That being said, Ive still contributes to the overall design of stores, including the Chicago store, which is expected to open this year.